emeinhardt/cat-herder/README.md

 Terms of your DSL will then be paths in a free category type over your primitives.
-At this point you may define pattern synonyms, smart constructors, and additional typeclass instances related to your domain and limiting the construction of well-formed terms and/or providing a more ergonomic interface.
+At this point you may define pattern synonyms, smart constructors, and additional typeclass instances related to your domain and limiting the construction of well-formed terms or providing a more ergonomic interface.

 Evaluators, pretty printers, etc. will generally be defined by a fold over the free structure, or more generally via a functor or natural transformation.